micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 4.md

-For you know what charges _and_ precepts we gave you [[^b]on the authority and by the inspiration of] the Lord Jesus.
+For you know what charges _and_ precepts we gave you [on the authority and by the inspiration of] the Lord Jesus.